Using Docker Container

 Warning

-• In order to have access to the serial port from the Docker container, make sure you have attached the device with usbipd attach --wsl --busid <BUSID> --auto-attach BEFORE opening the folder in container in VS Code otherwise it won’t be visible.
-If you want to be able to plug and unplug the device and still see it in the docker container don’t forget the --auto-attach usbipd parameter.
+To access the serial port from the Docker container, ensure the device is attached with usbipd attach --wsl --busid <BUSID> --auto-attach before opening the folder in the container in VS Code.
+This ensures visibility.
+To maintain visibility when plugging and unplugging the device, include the --auto-attach parameter.

-1. Here taking the esp32-c3 as an example, users only need to change the target device from esp32 to esp32-c3, as below:
+3. For example, to use ESP32-C3, change the target device from esp32 to esp32c3 as shown below:

 ../_images/device_target_esp32_c3.png